aladinkapic/scout-reprezentacija.ba/README.md

 ### License

-This system is owned by Reprezentcija.BA and Alkaris d.o.o / CodeCollection.
+This system is owned by Reprezentcija.BA and Alkaris d.o.o.